Welcome to Halifax Area School District

 The following activities support the high school's academic program: Band, FBLA (Business Club), Chorus, Conservation Club, Coral (Literary Magazine), Drama Club, Environmental Club, FCCLA, Future Teachers of America, HiLite (School Newspaper), Indoor Guard, Language Club, National Honor Society, Percussion Club, Prom Club, Stand Tall, Student Council, Varsity Club, and Wildcat (Yearbook).
 Middle school extra-curricular activities include: Future Homemakers of America, Newsletter, Student Council, and Yearbook.
 A parent-teacher student organization supports a wide range of events.
 Elementary extra-curricular activities are sponsored by the Parent-Teacher Organization.
 In addition to program meetings and various special events, the PTO sponsors Grandparent's Day, School Curriculum Fair, and a variety of educational trips.

-Halifax Area School District is committed to continuous planned school improvement.
-Ongoing curricular review occurs, along with reviews of testing and student achievement.
-Much emphasis and support is provided to professional development for all teachers.
-Some recent improvements include: Instructional Support Teams for grades K-5, character development programs for elementary, middle and high school grades, team planning for all grades, data analysis activities to enhance student achievement, Reading Recovery, technology integration to support student learning, Advanced Placement and College in the High School courses for high aptitude students, an induction program for new teachers, and implementation of a Student Assistance Program.
+Halifax Area School District is committed to continuous school improvement.
+Curriculum is reviewed and updated annually; assessment and student achievement decisions are data driven.
+Much emphasis and support is placed on teacher professional development.
+Some recent improvements include: Response to Intervention, character development programs for elementary, middle and high school grades, team planning for all grades, data analysis activities to enhance student achievement, Reading Recovery, technology integration to support student learning, Advanced Placement and College in the High School courses for high aptitude students, an induction program for new teachers, and implementation of a Student Assistance Program.